How can I get involved with In Home Tennessee and participate in trainings and workshops?

 Who’s going to pay for this?

 DCS had a partnership with the Atlantic Coast Child Welfare Implementation Center (ACCWIC) to provide training, technical assistance and resources to support sound implementation of In Home Tennessee.
 This partnership began in 2009 and continued through September 2013.

 How does this benefit me?

 Members of the community who participate in the many workgroups across the state play a key role in addressing service gaps and practice needs.
-Contracts for services have been written in a clearer language, and agencies are held accountable for their work, so that families get the services that they need.
-There has been and continues to be clarification of what services can be paid through TennCare.
-Better relationships will be created in the community so that DCS can ask community partners for what is needed and find answers through cooperation.
-Everyone can be an active participant in achieving the goals of In Home Tennessee.
+Contracts for services have been written in a clearer language, and agencies are held accountable for their work, so that families get the needed quality services.

 How will information be received?

-In Home Tennessee has a statewide Communications Workgroup and each region has a Communications team or representative.
+Each region has an In Home Tennessee communications team or representative.
 Vehicles of communication include printed messaging, the In Home Tennessee website, e-mails, regional newsletters, word of mouth at community gatherings, and any other region-specific avenue.
-Keeping everyone informed as to the progress and roadblocks experienced during In Home Tennessee implementation is everyone's job.
-Region and state-level leadership are working to ensure there is open communication regarding the initiative.